✦ ✦ ✦

 Shape the Content

-Your weekly voice note or write-up contributes directly to how each tefillah is taught and understood.
+Your weekly note contributes directly to how each tefillah is taught and understood.

 💬